wad11656/SetRegion-GUI/README assets/POPS Binaries Game IDs.md

 <img src="https://user-images.githubusercontent.com/16929664/190537223-5b87cfb8-7a1c-4b8b-9589-911616a7a386.png" width=480)/>

 It's theorized that at least some (if not all) of the Game IDs found in the hex are patched in some way in POPS.
 Therefore, it might be worth trying these Game IDs in PSX2PSP when searching for a fix for your game.
-If you're on PSP and the game isn't fixed on FW 6.60/6.61, don't forget to combine the custom Game IDs with booting into different POPS versions via POPSLoader; game IDs behave differently on different POPS versions.
+If you're on PSP and a custom Game ID doesn't fix your game on FW 6.60/6.61, try booting the EBOOT in different POPS versions via POPSLoader; game IDs behave differently on different POPS versions.

 ### Combined From all Versions
 | SCPS | SCUS | SLPM | SLPS | SLUS |